 By women who fought for freedom of choice

-Beyond that of
+Beyond that of mother or nun.

 Why is there so much doggerel clumping about?
 Why are so many poems eager, desperately, to be funny?
 Is it because Literacy Hour is crazy about shape poems, concrete poems, kennings, list poems, rap, chants, action-poems, tongue-twisters, cinquains, calligrams, limericks, ballads, sonnets, riddles, tanka, haikus, renga, riddles, nonsense rhymes, wordplay, more cinquains, acrostics, nonsense rhymes, performance poems?
 (What real poem isn’t words performing, a voice – whatever other performance is context for it?)

 Is ‘poetry for children’ morphing into ‘crazy verse for kids’?
 Certainly the image of the poet hovering over some books seems to wear the manic rictus of the children’s tv presenter, hyper-performancing for the child as intellectually stationary dolt.

 Potentially the child’s imagination is subverted, if much jokey verse, non-commital, emotion-free, allows the poet to hide the adult self from the child – in pretending to be one.
 And to the extent that this whacky paradigm is dominant, children might to some degree be being refused entrance to ‘realities’, the real-life world of animals, history and so on, and to their own empathising vision and understanding of them.
 Instead, often, stereotypes of trolls, dragons, monsters, pirates, parents, teachers, creatures, which – like this creature from Gordon Snell’s ‘The Aardvark’s Battle (The Thursday Club) – neither writer nor reader need ‘believe in’: